demisto/content/Packs/AWS-Athena/Integrations/AWS-Athena/README.md

 ### aws-athena-execute-query

 ***
 Execute a new query, wait for the query to complete (using polling), and return query's execution information, and query's results (if successful).
+Either 'OutputLocation' or 'WorkGroup' must be specified for the query to run.

 #### Base Command